 On December 17, 2021, we filed a Demand for Arbitration claiming more than \$20.5 million in damages against Humanigen, Inc. ("Humanigen") with the American Arbitration Association ("AAA") entitled, Avid Bioservices, Inc. v.
 Humanigen, Inc. (AAA Case No. 01-21-0018-0523).
 The Demand contains three claims for: (1) breach of contract concerning the process development and manufacturing master services agreement ("MSA"); (2) anticipatory breach of contract concerning the capacity expansion and contribution/commitment letter ("Letter Agreement"); and (3) trade libel and commercial disparagement.
 We claim that per the terms of the MSA Humanigen's cancellation triggered an obligation to pay certain fees and reimburse us for certain costs with respect to the contracted committed manufacturing runs, which amounts remain unpaid.
 On January 6, 2022, Humanigen filed an Answer to our Demand, denying the allegations and asserting affirmative defenses.
 On July 1, 2022, Humanigen filed its counterclaims against us in the form of a complaint in the Orange County Superior Court (Case No. 30-2022-01268184) alleging three claims for (1) breach of the MSA seeking return or reimbursement of the amounts Humanigen paid us before cancelling the MSA, (2) declaratory relief that Humanigen has no remaining obligations under the Letter Agreement, and (3) unfair business practices.
 On July 19, 2022, we filed a motion with the state court to compel all claims by Humanigen against us to arbitration before the AAA.
-On August 29, 2022, Humanigen filed a motion with the state court to stay the arbitration and consolidate all proceedings in state court, which motion we will oppose.
+On August 29, 2022, Humanigen filed a motion with the state court to stay the arbitration and consolidate all proceedings in state court.
+On October 17, 2022, the state court granted our motion to compel all of Humanigen's claims against us to arbitration and denied Humanigen's motion to stay the arbitration.
+As a result of the court having granted our motion, on November 3, 2022, Humanigen filed its Demand for Arbitration realleging the breach of the MSA and unfair business practices claims which it had initially filed in state court.
+On November 10, 2022, we filed an Answer to Humanigen's Demand, denying the allegations and asserting affirmative defenses.
+In connection with these proceedings, we withdrew our claim in arbitration for anticipatory breach under the Letter Agreement because Humanigen failed to obtain the Emergency Use Authorization from the Food and Drug Administration within the time period provided under the Letter Agreement, which was a condition precedent to Humanigen's obligations to us under the Letter Agreement.

-While we intend to vigorously pursue this arbitration against Humanigen, we cannot offer any assurances that we will recover any damages from Humanigen.
+While we intend to vigorously pursue this arbitration against Humanigen and defend against their Demand, we cannot offer any assurances that we will recover any damages from Humanigen.